apache/beam/website/www/site/content/en/contribute/_index.md

 </div>

 ## Find Efforts to Contribute to
 A great way to contribute is to join an existing effort.
 If you want to get involved but don’t have a project in mind, check our [list of open starter tasks](https://s.apache.org/beam-starter-tasks).
 For the most intensive efforts, check out the [roadmap](https://beam.apache.org/roadmap/).

-## Other Resources
+## Additional Resources
 Please see Beam developers’ Wiki Contributor FAQ for more information.

 If you are contributing a [PTransform](https://s.apache.org/beam-starter-tasks) to Beam, we have an extensive [PTransform Style Guide](https://beam.apache.org/contribute/ptransform-style-guide).

 If you are contributing a Runner to Beam, refer to the [Runner authoring guide](https://beam.apache.org/contribute/runner-guide/).

 Review [design documents](https://s.apache.org/beam-design-docs).

 You can also find out more information on the [Beam developers’ Wiki]( https://cwiki.apache.org/confluence/display/BEAM/Apache+Beam).